 Dexcomm wants to help small businesses learn effective ways of achieving successful customer service results while handling multiple phone lines.
 Here are a few useful customer service tips for handling multiple phone lines to think about when getting your space set up.

 Great managers and supervisors know that in order for their employees to be successful, they must provide them with the proper tools and techniques they need to succeed.
 For phone operators who are handling multiple phone lines, this means having the appropriate workstation available.

 But if your business has multiple phone operators, an area away from visitors may be more appropriate because of the noise associated with multiple operators.
 In addition, if your business does have multiple operators, it will be important to ensure that they can hear over each other.

 Quick Tip: Workstations should be ergonomically set up to avoid safety concerns with repetitive motions.
-Click here to assess the ergonomics of your operator workstations.

 Headsets or earpieces are another important tool in helping your operators achieve success.
-The latest technology includes options like wireless and Bluetooth.
-Hands-free devices allow operators to take better notes, decrease the repetitive motion of using a traditional phone and increase the amount of movement and flexibility for multitasking.
+Wireless and Bluetooth are hands-free devices that allow operators to take better notes, decrease the repetitive motion of using a traditional phone and increase the amount of movement and flexibility for multitasking.

 If your phone operator is responsible for managing the front desk, consider having a window for privacy during phone calls or another way for the operator to notify a visitor that he/she is on the phone.